necco-atsume/nsbmd-texture-tool/README.md

 ## Editing the Output Files:
 You will need to use an image editor that supports editing 256 color bitmaps.
-Aesprite, or other similar pixel art editors should work.
+Aseprite, or other similar pixel art editors should work.
 Note that currently the palette isn't updated when replacing a texture.

 ## Compiling